Top 10 Best WordPress Plugins to Manage Your Website

 Plugins add various tools to your site, allowing you to customise it with everything from SEO tools to form creators.

-These plugins not only help you improve the look and function of your site but make it easier to manage behind the scenes too.
+These plugins help you improve your site’s look and function and make it easier to manage behind the scenes.

 1 – Jetpack

 Jetpack is a plugin that provides you with several different features in one plugin.
-It helps you to keep the number of plugins that you need to a minimum.
+It helps you keep the number of plugins you need to a minimum.

-While many people have it automatically installed, not everyone knows what it's for.
+While many automatically install it, not everyone knows what it’s for.
 So what does it do?